Lemon-UI-Rom/android_kernel_samsung_mt6789/README.md

 2. Navigate to the Actions tab in your forked repository.
 3. Select the build workflow from the left sidebar.
 4. Click Run workflow.
-5. Enter toolchain url or keep default one (thanks ravindu644 for making it available easily)
+5. Enter toolchain url or keep default one
 6. Once the process completes, you can download the compiled kernel and boot image from the Artifacts section of the finished run. <br>
 `Note: the default values does not require to clean before building, you may need to enable it if you did changes`